longdangduy/clean-architecture/README.md

 That includes, functions, classes. variables, or any other named software entity.
 And one more thing, all dependencies should be interface.

-The below diagram is an attempt at integrating all these architectures into a single actionable idea.
+The below diagram is The Clean Architecture idea.
 ![The Clean Architecture](https://user-images.githubusercontent.com/36881424/166196851-1985b9f4-0bd6-40d9-bfc1-e844455379ed.png)

 ### Entities